gomorpheus/morpheus-docs/release_notes/current.rst

 - Tenant Registration: Email sign-in link now links to Tenant url/subdomain instead of Master Tenant base url.
 - Tenants: Fixed issue when deleting a Tenant with existing Power Schedules
 - Tenants: Fixed issues where existing ``reference_data`` would prevent Tenant deletion.
+- Tenants: Fixed an issue causing Tenant removal to fail when Infoblox is integrated through the Tenant $
+- Usage: Fixed an issue that caused “running” usage records to be closed when a container or VM is in a suspended state $
 - vCloud Director: Fix removal of vApp when deleting an Instance in morpheus that has been stopped in vCD and vApp is in partially running state.
 - vCloud Director: Fixed Cloud Sync Status showing ``OK`` when Cloud Sync was not successful
 - vCloud Director: Fixed issue with volume deletes on discovered server syncing, preventing Usage Record updates.